trilok3003/Tutorials/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Angular best practice for projects

+> Use Ahead-of-Time (AOT) Compilation

+>  Use Lazy Loading

+> Minimize the Use of @Input and @Output (beause  tightly coupled and difficult-to-maintain codebase)

+> Use OnPush Change Detection

+> Use a Production-Ready Build

+> Modular Architecture  (Modular architecture allows for better organization and maintainability of the codebase.
+With modular architecture, functionality is organized into individual feature modules and shared modules)

+> Linting (TSLint and ESLint.)

+> Keeping the Project and Dependencies Up to Date

+# Angular best practice for components

+> Naming Conventions

+> Reusability

+> Single Responsibility Principle

+>  Communication Between Components (Property binding, Event binding, Services, ngrx/store)

+> State Management

+> Testing